Updated: Dec 1, 2022

 Frequently Asked Questions: Federal Solar Tax Credit

 Of course, it is normal to still have questions after learning about the federal solar tax credit.
-Here are a couple common ones most people have.
+Here are a couple of common ones most people have.

 If I Have a Lease with a Solar Installer, Can I Claim the Tax Credit?

 No. You must fully own your system in order to claim the tax credit.
-A lease means that your provider owns the equipment, which disqualifies you for the ITC.
+A lease means that your provider owns the equipment, which disqualifies you from the ITC.
 However, if you take out a loan for your solar energy system, you are still eligible.